-Avoidance and Protection: Areas with Calochortus outside of the development footprint shall be avoided and preserved in perpetuity through an appropriate recordable legal instrument.
+BIO10 Avoidance and Protection: Areas with Calochortus outside of the development footprint shall be avoided and preserved in perpetuity through an appropriate recordable legal instrument.
 The legal document shall be recorded prior to issuance of a grading permit.
-A qualified botanist shall survey for and appropriately mark all populations of Calochortus at

-Lyons Canyon Ranch that are to be avoided and preserved.
-Where avoidance and protection is not possible, mitigation shall be accomplished through bulb translocation and seed planting.
+A qualified botanist shall survey for and appropriately mark all populations of Calochortus at Lyons Canyon Ranch that are to be avoided and preserved.
+Where avoidance and protection is not possible, mitigation shall be accomplished through Mitigation Measure BIO11 (Translocation).

-Bulb Translocation: A pre-construction survey during the peak flowering period, approximately March through June, shall be conducted by a qualified botanist, acceptable to the Los Angeles County Department of Regional Planning, in the areas of the project site that will be disturbed, and all individual Calochortus plants shall be marked for subsequent relocation.
+BIO11 Bulb Translocation: A pre-construction survey during the peak flowering period, approximately March through June, shall be conducted by a qualified botanist in the areas of the project site that will be disturbed, and all individual Calochortus plants shall be marked for relocation.
 Each impacted Calochortus bulb shall be clearly delineated with pin flags for collection by a qualified bulb collector.
-Bulbs shall be collected after the flowering period when the plants are dormant.
+It is preferable to collect the bulbs after the flowering period when the plants are dormant.
 If necessary, the bulbs could be lifted when the shoots are just breaking the soil surface; however, care should be taken not to damage the bulb itself, as well as the root mass.
 Any lifted bulbs with shoots would require immediate planting since they are actively growing (since they are not dormant).

-Where high lily concentrations exist onsite, the first ten inches of topsoil shall be moved in large blocks to the selected revegetation site.
+Another option for the relocation of the bulbs is to move the topsoil in large blocks from areas of high lily concentration to the selected revegetation site.
 The salvaged bulbs or bulb-containing topsoil shall be translocated to an appropriate site(s) within the preserved portions of the project site.